Global existence of quasi-stratified solutions for the confined IPM equation: Mathematical setting and preliminares

 and

 \begin{lemma} $\{b_q\}_{q\in\N}$ is an orthonormal base of $X^k([-1,1])$. \end{lemma} \begin{proof} Since the orthogonality is trivial, we will give the details of the completeness of the basis.
 For a function $f\in X^{k}([-1,1])$ we know that $f\in H^{k}([-1,1])$.
-Then, on one hand, by (\ref{L^2[-L,L]_CONVERGENCE}) we have that:
+Then, by (\ref{L^2[-L,L]_CONVERGENCE}) we have that:

-By (\ref{Partial_sum}), we get:
+By (\ref{Partial_sum}) we get:

-where, by integration by parts and (\ref{pa^2_basis}), we have that:
+where, by integration by parts and (\ref{pa^2_basis}), we have:

-We must note, that thanks to $b_q(\pm l)=0$ and the boundary conditions, the boundary terms in the integration by parts vanish.
-Therefore, putting (\ref{recusion_derivadas_1}) in (\ref{P_M derivadas}) and applaying again (\ref{pa^2_basis}) we arrive to $P_M \pa_y^n f\equiv \pa_y^n P_M f$ and we obtain that:
+We must note that, thanks to $b_q(\pm 1)=0$ and the boundary conditions, the boundary terms in the integration by parts vanish.
+Therefore, putting (\ref{recusion_derivadas_1}) in (\ref{P_M derivadas}) and applaying again (\ref{pa^2_basis}) we arrive to $P_M \pa_y^n f\equiv \pa_y^n P_M f$ and we obtain: